Member of the Australian

 Brett was attracted to architecture as a profession because it is grounded in reality yet would allow him to express his creativity.
 The first step was studies at Melbourne University, where he graduated with a bachelor’s degree in planning and design and another in architecture (with honours).

-Over the following two decades Brett worked with various practices, gaining experience on a wide range of assignments including terminal buildings for Qantas and other airlines, and major projects in the educational, local government, commercial and residential development sectors.
+Over the following two decades, before co-founding NTF, Brett worked with various practices, gaining experience on a wide range of assignments including terminal buildings for Qantas and other airlines, and major projects in the educational, local government, commercial and residential development sectors.

 For Brett, architecture is not only about design skills but having deep knowledge of function, form, materials and processes, and the ability to plan, negotiate and manage.
 That’s all requisite for what he believes is the key part of the architect’s role: communicating with the client and being up front about the realities of the process.
 Then it’s a matter of trusting his instincts in developing the solution.